All Burma Federation of Student Unions: History

 Burma's fledgling democratic process came to a halt in 1962 when General Ne Win staged a coup d'etat in which hundreds of protesting students were killed.
 The turbulent political situation since that time, characterised by kleptocratic, socialistic and paranoid authoritarian rule, has forced ABFSU and its members underground on a number of occasions.

-In 1988, as calls for democratic change brought civil unrest and mass demonstrations to the streets of the capital Rangoon once more, ABFSU publicly re-emerged under the direction of leading dissident Min Ko Naing (a nom-de-guerre meaning ‘conqueror of kings’), where the group helped to coordinate waves of pro-democracy action, culminating in the 8888 Uprising.
+Following military coup, university students began protesting against the new government.
+In response, Ne Win's administration quickly imposed repressive new dormitory rules on the student body.
+The students and their unions vehemently opposed these regulations, leading to protests that culminated in the 7 July Student Uprising on July 7, 1962.
+At that time, the student union leaders were Ko Ba Swe Lay as President of the RUSU and Ko Thet as President of the ABFSU.
+The military government completely abolished the legal status of both the ABFSU and the RUSU.
+Between 3:30 and 4:00 AM on July 8, the Student Union building was demolished with dynamite.
+During the rule of the military government led by General Ne Win, many ABFSU members and student leaders from across the country were imprisoned as political detainees and subjected to torture and exile, including being sent to Coco Islands.

-Since 1990 ABFSU have thrown their support behind the National League for Democracy (NLD), Burma's foremost political party which won a landslide victory in the general election of that year.
-The Generals were not prepared to hand over power, however, and instead chose to place the party leader, Aung San Suu Kyi, under house arrest.
+In 1988, amid widespread civil unrest and mass pro-democracy demonstrations in Rangoon, the All Burma Federation of Student Unions (ABFSU) publicly re-emerged under the leadership of prominent dissident Min Ko Naing (a nom de guerre meaning "conqueror of kings").
+The organization played a key role in coordinating the nationwide protests that culminated in the 8888 Uprising.

-Some within the ranks of Burma's student protestors have criticised the NLD for not implementing a strategy for taking control after the 1990 elections and, despite overwhelming support, allowing the Generals to continue acting with impunity.
+During this period, ABFSU leaders held serious internal discussions to determine the future direction of the movement.
+They ultimately adopted a three-pronged strategy: maintaining semi-underground networks, establishing a political party, and engaging in armed resistance.
+In pursuit of these goals, thousands of students, youth, and intellectuals fled to border areas near Thailand, India, China, and Bangladesh.
+On 1 November 1988, the All Burma Students' Democratic Front (ABSDF) was established on the Myanmar–Thailand border.

-The main five basic principles of ABFSU are:
+Since 1990, the ABFSU have thrown their support behind the National League for Democracy (NLD), Burma's foremost political party which won a landslide victory in the general election of that year.
+The generals were not prepared to hand over power, however, and instead chose to place the party leader, Aung San Suu Kyi, under house arrest.
+Some within the ranks of Burma's student protestors have criticized the NLD for not implementing a strategy for taking control after the 1990 elections and, despite overwhelming support, allowing the Generals to continue acting with impunity.